rwinch/spring-framework-wiki/Manually-merging-pull-requests.md

 # Placeholders

-Many of the `git` commands listed below contain placeholders as defined below.
+Many of the `git` commands used on this page contain placeholders as defined below.

 - `<ACCOUNT>`: GitHub account for the author of the pull request
 - `<BRANCH>`: branch in pull request author's account (e.g., SPR-####)